aio-libs/aiohttp/docs/contributing.rst

 Tests coverage
 --------------

-We are strongly trying to have a good test coverage, please don't make it worst.
+We are trying hard to have good test coverage; please don't make it worse.

 Use::